ryanbrownhill/ryanbrownhill.github.io/_posts/_drafts/2015-03-10-svg-animation.markdown

 * `dur` - duration of animation, similar to the `animation-duration` in CSS.
 * `fill` - same concept as `animation-fill-mode` property in CSS.
 It defines what to do with the element after the animation is finished.

 Now lets look how this looks like when translated to CSS.
-I added color highlights so you can see where the attributes go when translated from CSS to SVG.
+I added color highlights so you can see where the attributes go when translated from SVG to CSS.
 ![SVG Animation Breakdown](../../images/posts/svg-animation/svg-ani-04.png)

 #### Getting fancy with Keyframes: